usrbinnc/netcat-cpi-kernel-module/README.md

 dmesg
 ```

-You should see the following output from `dmesg`:
+You should see output like the following from `dmesg`:

 ```
 [ 2606.528153] [netcat]: netcat - Cycles Per Instruction - Kernel Module Edition - 2014